amarula/dyndesign/docs/class_builder.md

 An especially notable format accepted by `buildclass` is the object returned by the `parse_args` method from the `argparse` package.
-This allows `buildclass` to be directly piped to a script argument parser, establishing a **standardized approach to craft scripts that use classes configured directly with the script options**.
+This allows `buildclass` to be directly piped to a script argument parser, establishing a **standardized approach to create scripts using classes configured directly with the script options**.

 Below is an example of Python script that accepts "-a" and "-b" as optional